mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The recipient of an UpdatePath processes it with the following steps:

 1. Compute the updated path secrets.
-   * Identify a node in the filtered direct path for which the local member is in the subtree of the non-updated child.
+   * Identify a node in the filtered direct path for which the recipient is in the subtree of the non-updated child.
-   * Identify a node in the resolution of the copath node for which this node has a private key.
+   * Identify a node in the resolution of the copath node for which the recipient has a private key.
    * Decrypt the path secret for the parent of the copath node using the private key from the resolution node.
    * Derive path secrets for ancestors of that node using the